It was one in the morning when the Twitch streamer Ellohime heard a knock at his front door.

 He saw a small, shaking Indonesian teen with puffy eyes.
 Anthony could barely stammer the words out, but with each increasingly plaintive entreaty he started to cry more and more.
 Ellohime told the fan he’d pay for an Uber ride and a night at a hotel.

 No, Anthony said.
 It was stay with Ello, or nothing.
 He walked off the property into the night.

 “I’ve always thought that the thing that makes Twitch really special is how it can give the broadcaster a direct link to its audience via Twitch chat,” says Kaceytron, a pioneering full-time streamer.
-But there are strings attached.
+There are strings attached, of course.
 “Having such a direct link to your audience can make streamers feel almost more indebted to them,” she says.
 “It makes the fear of disappointing your audience more real.”